empowerID/empowernow_docs/docs/services/bff/index.md

-﻿# Backend for Frontend (BFF)
+﻿# ARIA Shield (formerly BFF)

-The EmpowerNow BFF is the session and security gateway for our SPAs:
+ARIA Shield (formerly BFF) is the session and security gateway for our SPAs and AI providers:

 - Terminates OAuth in the backend (tokens never reach the browser)
 - Issues/validates httpOnly session cookies and CSRF tokens
 - Authorizes each request via the PDP (AuthZEN) before proxying
 - Proxies canonical `/api/...` routes to backend services
+- Enforces stream‑time caps and budgets (402 semantics) for provider streaming

 Start here: